mcoirad/the-grunfeld/_executives/Pete Babcock_['DEN', 'ATL'].md

   <li>Drafted Jason Terry with 10th pick but was worth 4th pick.</li>

-  <li>Drafted Trevor Wilson with 36th pick but was worth 34th pick.</li>
+  <li>Drafted Chris Crawford with 51th pick but was worth 45th pick.</li>

-  <li>Drafted Rodney Monroe with 30th pick but was worth 26th pick.</li>
+  <li>Drafted Trevor Wilson with 36th pick but was worth 36th pick.</li>

   </ul>'
 end_year: 2003